 significant results in both stabilizing the population size and protecting the environment.
 What is not practical or effective is to expect the entire country to dramatically reduce consumption levels enough to support a population nearly twice the size of the current population.
 That is not to say that Americans’ high rate of consumption should be condoned and allowed to continue.
 Indeed the U.S. should actively pursue resource-conserving practices and the usage of cleaner energy, but completely ignoring population growth’s impact on the environment will cancel out and reverse any efforts made to protect our environment.
 Although a zero-net migration policy is the only policy that would completely halt U.S. population growth and its effect on the environment, a compromise that restricted immigration levels to around 200,000 immigrants admitted annually would gradually lead to stabilization and to an eventual reversal of the U.S. population surge.

-Carbon Dioxide Information Analysis Center, U.S. Department of Energy, “National Fossil
+References Carbon Dioxide Information Analysis Center, U.S. Department of Energy, “National Fossil